-Duo Histoire is one of Sydney’s finest emerging classical ensembles, always delivering fresh performances in a variety of musical styles.
+A unique combination of classical guitar and saxophone features award-winning musicians Murilo Tanouye and Nick Russoniello.
+One of Sydney’s finest emerging classical duos, they always deliver fresh performances in a variety of musical styles.
 Their broad repertoire ranges from Argentinian tango to Spanish romantic music, from Bossa Nova standards to Classical repertoire.
-This unique combination of classical guitar and saxophone features award-winning musicians Murilo Tanouye and Nick Russoniello.

-Nick Russionello is a sought after chamber musician and performs as a member of Continuum Sax (Australia’s foremost saxophone quartet), Duo Histoire (with guitarist Murilo Tanouye) and The Sax Summit.
+Nick Russionello is a sought after chamber musician and also performs as a member of Continuum Sax (Australia’s foremost saxophone quartet) and The Sax Summit.
 With these ensembles Nick performs regularly across Australia.

 Nick holds a BMus (First Class Honours) from the Sydney Conservatorium of Music.
 He has studied internationally, completing a Biennio II at Milan’s G.Verdi Conservatorium (Italy), attending the European Summer Saxophone University (France) and undertaking a study trip to the U.K with the assistance of the Big Brother Movement.

 Born in Brazil, Murilo Tanouye began his musical pursuit by learning Jazz and Bossa Nova on the guitar, his country’s national instrument.
 At age thirteen, he began having lessons with a self-taught popular guitarist that showed him the guitar style of Brazilian legends such as Baden Powell and Joao Gilberto.

 Three years later, Murilo received a full scholarship to study in the US with distinguished American classical guitarist Carl Bernstein.
 In 2003 he was accepted to pursue further studies at the Sydney Conservatorium of Music under the guidance of Gregory Pikler and decided to move to Australia.